Download and print pre-operative instructions for Rhinoplasty.

 Computer Nose Imaging & Rhinoplasty Consultation Virginia

 For example, a patient with a simple dorsal hump who wants a dorsal hump removal may see several plastic surgeons.
-Obviously they all plan on removing the hump, but the degree or aggressiveness of reduction determines if a small residual hump remains or if the profile will be straight, slightly curved, or completely ski-sloped!
+Obviously, they all plan on removing the hump, but the degree or aggressiveness of reduction determines if a small residual hump remains or if the profile will be straight, slightly curved, or completely ski-sloped!
 Seeing the surgeon’s plans on the large computer screen before rhinoplasty will allow the patient to discuss and adjust the surgical plans before it’s too late.
-Of course we are discussing a best-case scenario where the plastic surgeon is actually experienced and skilled but may not be “on the same page” with the patient – if computer imaging is not used.
-It is important to seek a doctor who uses nose imaging so you can visually see a proximate result of the surgery.

 Cost and Role of Medical Insurance in Nasal Reshaping Surgery in Virginia

-Cost of Nose Job Surgery
+Average Cost of Rhinoplasty Surgery

 - Surgeons Fee: $14,000 – $20,000 +